Elliptic Interface Problem approximated by CutFEM: II. A posteriori error analysis based on equilibrated fluxes: Efficiency

 \subsection{Bound of the residuals by the local error}

-The second step consists in bounding the residual terms on the right-hand side of \eqref{eq:bound_noncut} and \eqref{eq: bound_cut_rsd} by the error for any $T\in \T$.
+The second step consists of bounding the residual terms on the right-hand side of \eqref{eq:bound_noncut} and \eqref{eq: bound_cut_rsd} by the error for any $T\in \T$.
 First, let us note that thanks to the triangle inequality